-Learning from a workshop is not framework and methodology hoarding exercise.
+Learning from a workshop is not a framework and methodology hoarding exercise.

-*TED curator Chris Anderson explained the organization’s thinking this way:
+*TED curator, Chris Anderson, explained the organisation’s thinking this way:

 Researchers at Texas Christian University are finding that the act of listening can be as equally draining as thinking hard about a subject.
 Dr Paul King calls it “cognitive backlog.”
 Like weights, he says, the more information we are asked to take in, the heavier and heavier it gets.
 Eventually, we drop it all, failing to remember anything we’ve been told.

 First and foremost, what is clear to me is that a Storytelling Workshop should neither be about Framework hoarding nor should it be about creating a cognitive log.
 Actually, to me, my workshops are also not about learning.
 Learning is a very limited goal for a workshop.

 A workshop is an oppurtunity to change, just like I have quoted in the featured image of this blog.
 TED Talks Change the way you look at the world.